-- A controlled company is one in which more than 50% of the voting power is held by an individual, group (as determined by Section 13(d)(3) of the Securities Exchange Act of 1934 (the "Exchange Act")) or another company, rather than the public. - A controlled company that chooses to take advantage of any or all of the exemptions must disclose that choice, that it is a controlled company and the basis for that determination in its annual proxy statement or, if the company does not file an annual proxy statement, in its annual report on Form 10-K.
+- A controlled company is one in which more than 50% of the voting power is held by an individual, group or another company, rather than the public. - A controlled company that chooses to take advantage of any or all of the exemptions must disclose that choice, that it is a controlled company and the basis for that determination in its annual proxy statement or, if the company does not file an annual proxy statement, in its annual report on Form 10-K.

-The listing standards do not apply to companies listing only preferred or debt securities on the NYSE, except to the extent required by Rule 10A-3 (which relates to audit committee independence) under the Exchange Act ("Rule 10A-3").
+The listing standards do not apply to companies listing only preferred or debt securities on the NYSE, except to the extent required by Rule 10A-3 (which relates to audit committee independence) under the Securities Exchange Act of 1934 ("Rule 10A-3").